Nedryhailiv: History

 In January 1989 the population was 6604 people.

 In January 2013 the population was 5716 people.

+On 26 January 2024, a new law entered into force which abolished the urban-type settlement status, and Nedryhailiv became a rural settlement.

 Transportation

 A two-lane highway runs east-west through the center of town, connecting it to the nearby cities of Romny (33 km) and Sumy (70 km), the oblast capital.
-Though there are no railways that run through Nedryhayliv, two separate lines run through Romny and Sumy.
-Regular marshrutka and bus services connecting Nedryhayliv with villages and cities throughout the region go through the town hourly, as well as direct passage to Kyiv, the country's capital city.
+Though there are no railways that run through Nedryhailiv, two separate lines run through Romny and Sumy.
+Regular marshrutka and bus services connecting Nedryhailiv with villages and cities throughout the region go through the town hourly, as well as direct passage to Kyiv, the country's capital city.
 The Sula River does not accommodate commercial river transport.

 Education

-There are three public educational organizations located in Nedryhayliv:
+There are three public educational organizations located in Nedryhailiv: